AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-03-iceberg-streaming-compaction.md

 # Optimizing Compaction for Streaming Workloads in Apache Iceberg

 In traditional batch pipelines, compaction jobs can run in large windows during idle periods.
-But in streaming workloads, data is written continuously—often in small increments—leading to rapid small file accumulation and tight freshness requirements.
+But in streaming workloads, data is written continuously: often in small increments, leading to rapid small file accumulation and tight freshness requirements.

 So how do we compact Iceberg tables without interfering with ingestion and latency-sensitive reads?
 This post explores how to **design efficient, incremental compaction jobs** that preserve performance without disrupting your streaming pipelines.